tonyjosephsebastians/cobolagentv2/README.md

 # COBOL Agent

-COBOL Agent is a Python SDK and CLI for documenting, summarizing, analyzing, and scaffolding migrations for COBOL repositories.
+COBOL Agent is a Python SDK and CLI for documenting, summarizing, analyzing, and scaffolding  for COBOL repositories.
 It is designed as an embeddable library first, so another Python application can import the SDK, pass credentials such as an OpenAI API key, and run modernization tasks directly.